 The first two questions measure whether respondents have a basic understanding of interest rates and inflation, which are economic concepts at the basis of financial decision-making.
 The third question evaluates knowledge of risk diversification, a more sophisticated concept that allows researchers to differentiate respondents across levels of financial literacy.
-Below we discuss the findings for the United States, the Netherlands, and Germany.
+Note that this measure only captures knowledge of financial concepts and not financial behaviors.
+While this is a rather narrow measure of financial literacy, the advantage is that it covers concepts most relevant to savings and investment decisions.
+Because the financial literacy measure consists of only three questions, it has been easily implemented in many surveys around the world, making it possible to perform comparisons across countries.
+Below we discuss the findings for the United States, the Netherlands, and Germany in more detail and refer to studies with similar results from many other countries.